 The KSAS Business Office presents the Cost Analysis unit in the Controller’s Office with a Five Year Projection of the Division’s Base (Modified Total Direct Cost) as well as a projection of the indirect costs by function.
 Cost Analysis, using this information, calculates the division’s Facilities & Administrative(F&A) returns.

 University Administration presents the division with the fringe benefit rate, Maryland State Aid, and the University tax.

 KSAS and Other Divisions

 The Budget Process in the Dean’s Office begins with a detailed projection of the current year’s budget as of the calendar year end.
-Using this projection, as well as allocations of revenue or expense from other divisions, (i.e. Homewood Student Affairs), guidelines from Central Administration and assumptions and guidelines from the KSAS Dean’s Office, a budget is developed for the next year.
+Using this projection, as well as allocations of revenue or expense from other divisions, (i.e. Homewood Student Affairs), guidelines from University Administration and assumptions and guidelines from the KSAS Dean’s Office, a budget is developed for the next year.
 Again using these sources of information, the four following years are projected.
-The largest components of the revenue are tuition, indirect cost from research, and gifts and endowments.
+The largest components of the revenue are tuition, F&A from research, and gifts and endowments.
 The largest components of expense are instruction and research (i.e. faculty salaries, operating budgets), graduate student aid, operation and maintenance of plant and Interdivisional expense from Homewood Student Affairs (i.e. undergraduate student aid).